-Main attractions of Mysore palace are the Royal Golden throne, the Kalyan Mandap (wedding hall) and the Durbar hall.
+The main attractions of Mysore palace are the Royal Golden throne, the Kalyan Mandap (wedding hall), and the Durbar hall.
 The Elephant Gate is decorated with floral designs and holds the royal symbol of Mysore on it.
-The Royal Elephant Throne which was decorated with 84 Kilograms of 24 carat gold is displayed towards the North side of the Elephant Gate.
-A series of oil paintings on the walls illustrating the Mysore royal dussehra procession is one of the main attractions of the palace.
+The Royal Elephant Throne which was decorated with 84 Kilograms of 24-carat gold is displayed towards the Northside of the Elephant Gate.
+A series of oil paintings on the walls illustrating the Mysore royal Dussehra procession is one of the main attractions of the palace.
 The interesting thing about these paintings is that from whatever direction someone looks at them, the procession seems coming in one's own direction.

 The Mysore dussehra festival:

-This mighty palace remains illuminated for 10 days with 1,00,000 bulbe during the dussehra festival.
-Different cultural and religious programmes are hosted along with the display of two royal thrones namely the Chinnada Simhasana and the Ratna Simhasana.
+This mighty palace remains illuminated for 10 days with 1,00,000 bulbs during the Dussehra festival.
+Different cultural and religious programs are hosted along with the display of two royal thrones namely the Chinnada Simhasana and the Ratna Simhasana.
 A procession of camels and elephants with the royal sword “Pattada Katti” happens on the day of Mahanavami every year.
-The prime attraction of the Vijayadasami is the idol of Goddess Chamundeshwari being seated on the mantapa made with 750 Kgs of Gold.
+The prime attraction of the Vijayadasami is the idol of Goddess Chamundeshwari being seated on the mandapa made with 750 Kgs of Gold.

 How to visit the Mysore Palace?

-Mysore city is approx 140 Kms from the city of Bangalore.
-It is well connected with the other parts of the country by bus, trains and air.
-The palace is open for tourists from 10 AM to 5;30 PM everyday.
-Battery operated vehicles are operated by the management for the convenience of the visitors.
+Mysore city is approx 140 km from the city of Bangalore.
+It is well connected with the other parts of the country by bus, trains, and air.
+The palace is open for tourists from 10 AM to 5;30 PM every day.
+Battery-operated vehicles are operated by the management for the convenience of the visitors.